omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/wallet/quick-start-webwallet.md

 > In Plasma implementation root chain refers to the Ethereum Network.
 Child chain refers to OMG Network.

-* For working with testnet, you can get free tokens using [Ropsen faucet](https://faucet.metamask.io).
+* For working with testnet, you can get free tokens using [Ropsten faucet](https://faucet.metamask.io).
 * If you don't see your balance, make sure that your wallet points to the right network.
 Use [Wallet Configuration](#wallet-configuration) if you have any problems.
 * If everything is correct, your ETH root chain balance should be the same, as your balance in Metamask or another Web3 wallet you are using.